 Buy a subscription

 Around Proxmox there is a friendly community with a lot of active members in the public community forum.
-There you can get help, improve your skills, find announcements, and help others or share your technical knowledge.
-The forum is a great place to meet other aficionados, developers, users, and make friends.
+There you can get help, improve your skills, find announcements, or support other users and share your technical knowledge.
+The forum is a great place to meet other aficionados, developers, users, or make friends.

 The mailing lists are a fast way to communicate with the Proxmox VE community via email.

 Discussions, Support and Announcements (pve-user): The PVE-User list is for public technical discussion on the project in general, questions, and for important announcements, etc. You can subscribe or view the list archive.

 Development (pve-devel): For development-related questions and for publishing code commits.
 The development mailing list is the primary communication channel for developers, discussing new features and implementation details.
 If you want to contribute code, this is the place to start.